-We are glad to announce the following distinguished researchers as speakers for the Virtual Max Planck Colloquium: Physical and Chemical Fundamentals of Process Engineering:
+We are glad to announce the following distinguished researchers as speakers for the Virtual Max Planck Colloquium: New Perspectives for Basic Physical, Chemical and Biological Research in Process Engineering:

 Prof. Dr.-Ing. habil.
 Lutz Mädler